previtus/ArtML_text_generation/README.md

   * evaluate model with `use_model(txt_file, model_file)`
   * see codes in `wonderland.py` and `twinpeaks.py` for example usage

+# Example outputs:

+## Wonderland

+ **seed** = `to show you! a little bright-eyed terrier, you know, with oh, such long curly brown hair! and it’ll be a large cat!`

+ **generated text** = `‘i’m afraid i con’t know the sea,’ the ming raid to the jury, and alice was soon a pieht of the way the white rabbit, who was not a great heard a little walterss the whole parter of the gianter and the thoee gardeners, aut she was a little sather so coubers, and the thing said to herself, ‘i won’t the breatures out of this mouse- and what would be ouizes for to dome tp the matter would be all the caby, and she thought that it was anl reppled and she thought that it was all croken to doob that she was now a bot of the word in the way of expe, and was beginning to be a long way that she was now a bot of the word and was to the white rabbit, who was not a great heard a little was to the white rabbit, who was not a great heard a little was to the white rabbit, who was not a great heard a little was to the white rabbit, who was not a great heard a little was to the white rabbit, who was not a great heard a little was to the white rabbit, who was not a great heard a little`

+_(it definitelly likes white rabbits...)_

 # Links:
 Tutorial https://machinelearningmastery.com/text-generation-lstm-recurrent-neural-networks-python-keras/